blissd/fotema/LOCALISATION.md

 language code, such as `i18n/fr` and copy the contents of `i18n/en-US` to bootstrap your translation.

+All localisations must be licensed as GPL 3.0 or later.

 ## Local Testing

 When Fotema builds it checks that message identifiers exist, but _only_